0xn3va/cheat-sheets/CI CD/Github/actions.md

 Make sure all these users exist as they may have already been deleted or misspelled.

-# Potential impact of a compromised runner workflow
+# The potential impact of a compromised runner workflow

-## Accessing secrets

 Workflows triggered using the `pull_request` event have read-only permissions and have no access to secrets.
 However, these permissions differ for various event triggers such as `issue_comment`, `issues` or `push`, where you could attempt to steal repository secrets or use the write permission of the job's [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret).